-There are also Spinner bikes that are used in group classes led by an instructor.
+There are also Spinner bikes, or indoor cycles, that are used in group classes led by an instructor.
 These types of bikes are available for private home use and can be used for strenuous interval training.

 Here are some specific items to consider when shopping for recumbent or upright exercise bikes: